MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 1. From the **Region** dropdown list, select the same region you have been working with (it may already be selected).
 1. Select **Next: Resource**.
 The Resource screen will appear.

-## Assign the private endpoint to a resource
+## Assign the private endpoint to the streaming resource type

 1. From the **Connection methods** radio buttons, select the *Connect to an Azure resource in my directory* radio button.
 1. From the **Resource type** dropdown list, select *Microsoft.Media/mediaservices*.